 – Tiffany and Raquel, Yakima Valley paraeducators

 Information for paraeducators

 This program offers paraeducators professional development training to enhance their career.

 During the 2019-20 school year, school districts are required to provide 14 hours of training on the Fundamental Course of Study (FCS) to paraeducators.
 This is paid time.

 Who is responsible for providing the training?

 It is the responsibility of your school district to provide training on the FCS.
-If you have not heard from your district, contact your human resources office.
+Paraeducators should contact their school district’s human resources office for training details.

 Information for school districts

 Beginning with the 2019-20 school year, school districts are required to: